pulcy/correlation/deps/github.com/coreos/etcd/Documentation/dev-guide/local_cluster.md

-# Setup a Local Cluster
+# Setup a local cluster

 For testing and development deployments, the quickest and easiest way is to set up a local cluster.
 For a production deployment, refer to the [clustering][clustering] section.

-## Local Standalone Cluster
+## Local standalone cluster

 Deploying an etcd cluster as a standalone cluster is straightforward.
 Start it with just one command: